waku-org/nwaku/docs/tutorial/pre-requisites-of-running-on-chain-spam-protected-chat2.md

 > _*NOTE:*_ This list is provided for convenience.
 We do not necessarily recommend or guarantee the security of any of these options.

 Many faucets limit the amount of Sepolia ETH you can obtain per day.
-To obtain more, a faucet based on PoW mining such as [sepolia-faucet.pk910.de](https://sepolia-faucet.pk910.de/) can be used:
+We include instructions for [sepolia-faucet.pk910.de](https://sepolia-faucet.pk910.de/) as an example:

-1. Enter your Sepolia Ethereum account public address, accept the Captcha and start mining.
+1. Enter your Sepolia Ethereum account public address, solve the Captcha and start mining.

     ![image](https://github.com/waku-org/nwaku/assets/68783915/8bf2eece-956c-4449-ac4c-a7b9f4641c99)